Add complete, 24/7 vet care

 Fleas are a significant problem.
 They make pets itchy, irritated, and exhausted.
 By extension, they make pet parents annoyed and miserable, too.
 Without quick treatment, the insects can take up residence in the home and start infesting other pets, making the situation even worse.

 Fortunately, there is something that pet parents can do.
-Fuzzy's flea and tick bundle can help eliminate fleas (and ticks) and keep the insects from coming back.
+A combination of immediate and preventive treatment can help eliminate fleas (and ticks) and keep the insects from coming back.
 Capstar, in particular, can kill fleas immediately, while Effipro for dogs and Effipro for cats helps to prevent future infestations.
 If a pet parent is still wondering how to keep their feline companions safe and healthy, download the Fuzzy app or become a member to connect with Fuzzy's veterinary support.